How To Choose The Right Hydration for the Season

 Reading Skin Care Product Labels

 Reading labels and choosing clean green products play an important part in maintaining a clear glowing complexion.
 I realize navigating your way through an ingredient list can be intimidating with so many long and often unpronounceable scientific words.
-Keep in mind the first 5 ingredients will make up the bulk of the formula.
+Keep in mind the first five ingredients will make up the bulk of the formula.
 That is most often where the hydrating ingredients will be listed.
 One bonus of choosing green beauty products, is the labels are much easier to read!

 Beware of These Ingredients

-Watch out for ingredients like Phthalates and Parabens as they play different roles in their outcome of how they affect your skin.
+Watch out for ingredients like phthalates and parabens, as they play different roles in their outcome of how they affect your skin.
 They both enter the blood stream through absorption of the skin, and as a result, are proven to alter hormonal balance in our bodies and act as endocrine system disruptors.
 Yikes!

-Another ingredient to be aware of is Propylene Glycol.
+Another ingredient to be aware of is propylene glycol.
 This is a strong skin irritant, and has been implicated in contact dermatitis.
 The ingredient can inhibit skin cell growth and damage cell membranes, causing rashes, dry skin, and surface damage.
 Definitely not what we want in our skin care products if we are looking to promote healthy glowing skin.

 Hyaluronic Acid for Skin Hydration

-Providing your skin with ultimate hydration can have positive impact, especially for oily, problematic skin.
-The belief that drying out the skin’s surface will assist in clearing up acne breakouts, is not the case!
-Dryness and dehydration can cause your skin to overproduce oil, which in turn, can aggravate problem skin.
-This condition of dehydrated, tight skin will hold on to blackheads and make them nearly impossible to remove! if you want to get the most out of your facials, and have nice clear glowing skin, it’s imperative to keep your skin hydrated with the right water to oil ratio.
+If you want to get the most out of your facials, and have nice clear glowing skin, it’s imperative to keep your skin hydrated with the right water to oil ratio.
 Applying the right oils and moisturizers topically, will help to soften skin along with loosening congestion like blackheads, making them easier to remove.
 When a blemish is left in the skin to fester for too long, inflammation can damage the surrounding cells and stretch out the pore.
 These two elements combined with time, could leave behind an unsightly scar.
 Who wants that?
 Nobody!

 What about Coconut Oil?

 I need to talk about coconut oil, ahhh we all love coconut oil.
 It has been super trendy, and at one point, everyone was using it!
 Cooking with it, and slathering it on head to toe.
 It is a fantastic moisturizer for those with severely dry skin with absolutely no risk of developing acne.
 Read your skin care product ingredient list, as it can be hidden in your products under different names.
-Look for Butylene Glycol Cocoate, Caprylic/Capric/Coco Glycerides, and Cocoglycerides, just to name a few.
+Look for “butylene glycol cocoate”, “caprylic/capric/coco glycerides”, and “cocoglycerides”, just to name a few.

 MCT Oil for Acne-Prone Skin